aphelyon/Voting-Process/models.md

   Enter the date of birth of the candidate in the format (YYYY-MM-DD)

 # Create a ballot entry for that candidate
-  You first must create an election, and then a candidate running within that election.
+  You first must create an election, and then candidate(s) running within that election.

   Select a candidate from the list of all the possible candidates